BIDS/repro-case-studies/case-studies/khuff.md

 - the commit hash of the current version of the Cyclus code
 - and commit hashes for all necessary plugins retrieved from the Cyclus ecosystem.

+That database, containing both data and metadata can then be analyzed by the user.
+When analyzing the databse, a choice is made by the user about how to interact with the data.
+The Cyclus development team has provided a GUI and a Go library (called CyAn) with which the database (in either SQL or HDF5 format) can be accessed and brought into memory for vizualization and analysis.
+Additionally, many user-developers have their own set of Python scripts that can do this stage of tasks.
+Given the universal nature of these database formats, most common scripting languages can be used to extract the data and metadata efficiently, so many options exist.

 In summary, the research workflow in this framework has the following steps :